QualITAWG/qualitawg.github.io/0-Calls.md

 Panel and Keynote proposals, Industrial, Outlook 2030, and blue sky contributions and ideas.
 To such a purpose, the following information should be submitted:

--Title
--Authors/ Panelist/ Keynote speakers
+- Title
+- Authors/Panelist/Keynote speakers
--Type of contribution
+- Type of contribution
--Name of the venue where it was presented (if applicable) -Name of the presenter/proposer/moderator
+- Name of the venue where it was presented (if applicable)
+- Name of the presenter/proposer/moderator
--Original (or short) abstract
+- Original (or short) abstract
--Extended abstract or executive summary of 1-2 pages (plus references) -Target audience (if applicable)
+- Extended abstract or executive summary of 1-2 pages (plus references)
+- Target audience (if applicable)

 No copyright will be required, nor an indexed publication will be produced.
 The collection of extended abstracts will be however made available to the participants as a reference.